me-box/GitHubReleaseTool/README.md

   -config string
         path of the config file (default "./config.json") -docs
-        build docs from Readme.md files in main and core repos -docsOutFile string
+        build docs from README.md files in main and core repos -docsOutFile string
-        Where should the docs be output (default "./Documtation.md") -major
+        Where should the docs be output (default "./Documentation.md") -major
         Major release
   -minor
         Minor release
   -patch
-        Patch/Bugfix release (default true)
+        Patch/Bugfix release (default: true)
   -release
-        set this to false (-release=false) disable releasing (for example if you just want to rebuild the docs) (default true)
+        set this to `false` to disable releasing (for example if you just want to rebuild the docs) (default: true)
 ```

 ## Acknowledgements